lbaitemple/TempleF1-10/README.md

 You can find the full document in the Document Folder. **OR** You can follow the instruction in each folder

 ##### Instruction:
-1. Use Setup Folder for Setup Instructions
+1. Use Setup Folder for Setup Instructions.
+2. For building the car physically, please reference to the [Official Website](http://f1tenth.org/car-assembly)
-2. Use Code Folder for code references.
+3. Use Running Folder for code references.